 Sec.
 161.166.
-FORMAL HEARING: PROCEDURE. (a) Requires the commission, not later than the fifth business day before the date of a scheduled formal hearing or on the granting of a motion for discovery by the respondent, to provide to the respondent a list of proposed witnesses to be called at the hearing, copies of all documents expected to be introduced as exhibits at the hearing, and a brief statement as to the nature of the testimony expected to be given by each witness to be called at the hearing.
+FORMAL HEARING: PROCEDURE. (a) Requires the commission, not later than the fifth business day before the date of a scheduled formal hearing or on the granting of a motion for discovery by the respondent, to provide to the complainant, if any, and to the respondent a list of proposed witnesses to be called at the hearing, copies of all documents expected to be introduced as exhibits at the hearing, and a brief statement as to the nature of the testimony expected to be given by each witness to be called at the hearing.